OpenStitching/stitching/README.md

 `docker container run --rm -v
 /path/to/data:/data openstitching/stitch:{version} -h`

-You can use the CLI as described above
+You can use the Python CLI as described above
-(read "current directory" as "/data directory")
+(read "current directory" as "/data directory").
+NOTE a single `*` wont work in linux because of the host shell expansion, you must use more explicit file pattern / file names.

 ### Python Script